-During élevage, the wines are kept on the full lees, protecting them from oxidation.
+After pressing, the must goes into barrels for stainless steel for fermentation and elevage, depending on the wine.
+Fermentation is with natural yeasts and during élevage, the wines are kept on the full lees, protecting them from oxidation.
 Paul checks and tastes the barrels constantly: “For me, I am not against sulfur, but, when your wine is on lees, you don’t need it.
 This is why I keep the wine in contact with the lees until five days before the bottling.
 I taste every barrel and every tank a lot.
 If the tank is taking the wrong direction, then I can give some SO2 and I can work with it.
-Every barrel, every tank is different so, you must work with this precision.”
+Every barrel, every tank is different, so you must work with this precision.”